 Below is a summary of the rating factors car insurance companies use to determine how much they charge:

-Your Insurance Score – Similar to your credit score, your insurance score is a statistically proven indicator of your probability of filing a claim – and costing your insurer money.
+Your insurance score – Similar to your credit score, your insurance score is a statistically proven indicator of your probability of filing an insurance claim – and costing your insurer money.

-Are You Married? – This rating factor is geared toward males.
+Are you married? – This rating factor is geared toward males.
 Unmarried males, when younger, tend to get in more accidents than married males, so unmarried males have to pay more for their auto insurance.
 As you can see, marital status does play a role in determining car insurance rates.

 Ultimately, if you choose a higher deductible, it means you’re more willing to self-insure your vehicle.
 Insurers like higher deductibles because it means you have more skin in the game.